-A formal Zoning Review Board (ZRB) has not existed for years in the Town of Bellefonte.
+A formal Zoning Commission has not existed for years in the Town of Bellefonte.
 The past Zoning Commissions consisted of three members appointed by the President and confirmed by the Town Commission.
-The Planning Commission and the Town Commission have taken up the responsibilities of the Zoning Commission and jointly established a new Zoning Ordinance consistent with the Town Plan.
-Zoning Review Board responsibilities were added to the Planning Commission in September 2016.
-New Castle County has agreed to handle all building permits.
+The Planning Commission and the Town Commission have taken up the responsibilities of the Zoning Commission.
+Jointly these bodies established a new Zoning Ordinance consistent with the Town Plan.
+The Zoning Commission was combined with the Planning Commission in September 2016.
+New Castle County has agreed to handle all building permits